 The dress code for field trips and class trips will be the same as the school dress code, unless the sponsoring teacher(s) request otherwise.
-Any special rules that the sponsor(s) establish for the trip must first be approved by the Dean of Students or Principals and then the sponsors will act in his/her stead in the enforcement.
+Any special rules that the sponsor(s) establish for the trip must first be approved by the principal and then the sponsors will act in his/her stead in the enforcement.
 One-piece swimsuits for girls are required and boys may not wear speedo-style swimsuits for all swimming events.